-- CDF II experiment (1999-2003): I received my Ph.D from University of Pennsylvania in 2003 working on the CDF II (Collider Detector at Fermilab) experiment.
-My thesis work is the measurement of prompt charm meson production cross section in proton-antiproton collision at a center-of-mass energy of 1.96TeV, which is the first Fermilab Tevatron Run II result published in Physics Review Letter.
-A brief description on the measurement can be also found in Fermilab Today.
+- CDF II experiment (1999-2003): I received my Ph.D. from University of Pennsylvania in 2003 working on the CDF II (Collider Detector at Fermilab) experiment.
+My thesis work is the measurement of prompt charm meson production cross-section in proton-antiproton collision at a center-of-mass energy of 1.96TeV, which is the first Fermilab Tevatron Run II result published in Physics Review Letter.
+A brief description of the measurement can be also found in Fermilab Today.

 - Belle II experiment (2019 - present): Belle II is a new electron-positron collider experiment designed to study the disparity between matter and antimatter observed in the Universe.
 With 50 times more data than the previous B-factories (BaBar and Belle experiments) combined, the Belle II experiment is able to perform many precision measurements in flavor physics that are not accessible to experiments at hadron colliders due to their background and trigger limitations.
 The Quantum Loop effects allow for precision measurements in heavy flavor physics to probe potential new physics at the TeV or even higher energy scale beyond the reach of the LHC experiments.
 Here the Quantum Loop effect refers to corrections of the standard model predictions (e.g. particle decay probability, CP violation effects) due to the presence of virtual particles in the loop-level Feynman diagram.
 The size of the correction is often proportional to the particle mass and thus can be used as an indirect probe to infer the existence (or not) of a heavy new particle.
 The existences of the top quark and Higgs boson, and their masses, were predicted by such measurements based on the Quantum Loop effects well before they were directly produced and observed in experiments.
 Thus, the Belle II physics program is competitive and complementary to direct searches for new physics at hadron colliders.